mParticle/TeamCity-Phabricator-Plugin/readme.md

 ***Conduit Token***: The Conduit API Key for the user you want to be executing build actions.
 This probably should be a Phabricator Bot as a best practice.

 ***Path To Anarcist***: This is the path to Anarcist on your build agents.
 Currently, the plugin relies on a hardcoded path to Anarcist.
 In the future, this will simply look for `arc`.
+Please be sure to include arc or arc.bat on the end of the path.

 After you successfully fill out the preceding options, you need to make a change to your VCS Checkout Settings for the project you plan on using the plugin with.